 Did you buy or sell any cryptocurrencies?
 Did you jump on the rapid rise of Bitcoin or other cryptocurrencies like Ethereum?
 Cryptocurrencies should be treated just like the purchase and sale of any other security.
 You report gains and losses through Form 8949 and Schedule D. Form 8949 reports the transaction and Schedule D covers the gains and losses.

 By answering a few simple questions, you’ll know whether or not you’re an individual investor, but don’t worry about knowing tax rules related to investing.
-TurboTax unveiled a redesign of TurboTax Premier that tackles the biggest pain points for the 21 million taxpayers with investments in the U.S., including personalized guidance, covering nearly every investment tax situation, including stocks, bonds, ESPPs, robo-investing, cryptocurrency, rental properties and more as well as data import to eliminate work.
+TurboTax unveiled a redesign of TurboTax Premier that tackles the biggest pain points for the 21 million taxpayers with investments in the U.S., including personalized guidance, covering nearly every investment tax situation, including IRA stocks and bonds, ESPPs, robo-investing, cryptocurrency, rental properties and more as well as data import to eliminate work.

 If you want additional assurance, you can connect live via one-way video to a TurboTax Live Premier CPA or Enrolled Agent with an average of 15 years experience to get your tax questions answered.
 TurboTax Live Premier CPAs and Enrolled Agents are available in English and Spanish year round and can also review, sign, and file your tax return.